DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 config
 ^^^^^^

-Configures static IP addresses for the station, thus disabling the Dynamic Host Configuration Protocol `(DHCP <https://wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`__) client.
-This reduces the time to connect, as obtaining IP configuration by DHCP client takes time. ``WiFi.config`` is also indispensable when the module needs the same IP address each time it starts.
+Applies an IP address configuration to a module operating in station mode.
+Non-zero addresses specify a static IP address config, which disables the Dynamic Host Configuration Protocol `(DHCP <https://wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`__) client.
+This reduces the time to connect, as DHCP client-server IP conversation is obviated. ``WiFi.config`` is also indispensable when the module needs the same IP address each time it starts.

-Choose a static IP address for the station that is in the same subnet as the gateway, but outside of DHCP pools used by the AP (router) in that subnet.
+Choose an address for the station that is in the same subnet as the gateway, but outside any DHCP pools used by the AP (router) in that subnet, or IP address conflicts may arise.

 ``WiFi.config`` returns bool (true or false). ``true`` if the static IP addresses were recorded successfully, otherwise ``false``.
 Misconfiguration or typos can cause failure, if for example:
 -  the local_ip and gateway are specified in different subnets; see following example code.